TheCGO/fiscalsim-us/docs/book/federalstate/snap/intro.md

 ### Eligibility
 Groups that may be eligible for SNAP benefits include those who work for low wages, are unemployed or work part time, recieve public assistance, have household members who are elderly or disabled, or are homeless.

+Broad based categorical eligibility (BBCE) is a policy in which TANF-eligibile households automatically qualify for SNAP.
+For a complete list of states that implement BBCE, see the FiscalSim code.

 Three eligibility requirements must be met to recieve SNAP benefits.